cloudlinux/cloudlinux-doc/docs/cloudlinux_os_components/README.md

 This would specify that db users: <span class="notranslate"> pupkinas_us2, pupkinas_u1, pupkinas_u3 </span> belong to user <span class="notranslate"> pupkinas </span> with uid (lve id) 502 db user <span class="notranslate"> pupkin2a_uuu1 </span> belongs to user <span class="notranslate"> pupkin2a </span> with uid 505, etc...

-This file is checked for modifications every 5 minutes.
+`db_governor` service checks this file for modifications every 5 minutes.

-If you need to force reload of that file, run:
+If you need to force reload the mapping file, run:
 <div class="notranslate">

 ```